 This bottle was opened in Mumbai, August 2021.
 As for where and how this bottle was acquired?
 It was from back in the days when I regularly commuted back and forth between Mumbai and Singapore… purchased in June 2016 from Changi Airport duty free for SGD 160.

 The Whisky Ladies in Mumbai didn’t get a chance to try this one as it remained with our host.
 However I kept aside samples for our ladies in Paris and then pulled out an old North Star Glenrothes 20 year for the two Mumbai ladies who plan to join us remotely.
-That tasting experience awaits a date much later in September!
+That tasting experience awaits a much later date!